Laura Cha: 2014 Hong Kong protests controversy

 Cha was reported by The Standard to have likened the pro-Occupy activists demand for democracy in the 2014 Hong Kong protests to the emancipation of African-American slaves at a conference at Paris, asking why Universal Suffrage "could not wait" for Hong Kongers in light of the historical disenfranchisement of African Americans.
 Her remarks were criticised on social media, with a petition to the board of directors of HSBC on Change.org stating that the signatories, "will not stand these remarks likening our rights to slavery, nor will we stand the kind of voter disenfranchisement her and her associates attempt to perpetrate on the Hong Kong public."

-In response, Cha stated that she had in no way made any comparison of the Hong Kong protests to the emancipation of African American slaves.
-In her interview she had simply made the point that in every country, the electoral system and voting mechanisms evolved over time.
-It had done so in France, in the UK, in the United States and elsewhere.
-She further explained that the National Peoples' Congress decision of 31 August 2014 was the beginning of Hong Kong's journey to full democracy, and that Hong Kong should accept the package now... and improve upon it over time."

 Personal life

 Cha is married and has two children.
 Cha's husband, Victor, is a prominent Hong Kong businessman.
 Cha renounced her United States citizenship prior to taking a position with China.

 Awards and recognitions

 On 12 May 2011, Cha was an honored by Committee of 100 for her philanthropic contributions to higher education at the 20th Awards Gala in New York, U.S.

 Cha was awarded the Grand Bauhinia Medal (GBM) by the Hong Kong SAR Government in 2017.